philwhiles/frettler/README.md

 **EXTRAS** I have added some images to the extras folder which I use to print a circle of fifths calculator, which you may also find useful.
 I print these and laminate them, having very carefully cut the outer so that it is a ring with an empty centre.

+For posterity there is a change log [here](https://github.com/philwhiles/frettler/blob/master/demo1.png)

-Here is an example of its output :
+Here are examples of its output :

 <img src="https://github.com/philwhiles/frettler/blob/master/demo1.png"/>
 <img src="https://github.com/philwhiles/frettler/blob/master/demo2.png"/>